Higher order div-curl type estimates for elliptic linear differential operators on localizable Hardy spaces: Introduction

-under assumption ${\rm div}\,v=0$.
-Note that this restriction condition can be understood as $v$ belonging to the kernel of the formal adjoint of the gradient operator.
-We point out that in the particular case $r=1$, the previous inequalities substantially improve the information from H\"older's inequality.
+Note that this restriction can be interpreted as requiring $v$ to belong to the kernel of the formal adjoint of the gradient operator.
+We point out that in the particular case $r=1$, the previous inequalities improve upon the information provided by H\"older's inequality.
 We recall that the Hardy space $H^{1}(\R^{N})$ is a strict subspace of $L^{1}(\R^N)$.